ar-bh/warioware-game-stardance-final/README.md

 ## controls

 - move sideways using A/D or left and right arrow
-- jump using space or up arrow
+- jump using space or up arrow, hold it down for longer jumps
 - click toppings with mouse
 - move on with ui using space or click